Step-by-step instructions for connecting your Abilis to the internet, configuring your local network,

 controlled redundant data with every transmission, so the receiver can

-reconstruct lost packets without waiting for a retransmission — the same
+reconstruct lost packets without waiting for a retransmission.
+Worth the

 retransmission delays would break the experience.